Customer Responsibility: Initiatives

 Salmon Aquaculture Industry - Global Salmon Initiative (GSI)

 GSI is a leadership initiative established by global farmed salmon producers.
-It seeks to provide a highly sustainable source of healthy protein to feed a growing global population, in tandem with minimizing the environmental footprint, and continuing to improve the industry’s contributions to society.
+It aims to provide a highly sustainable source of healthy protein to feed a growing global population while minimizing environmental impact and improving the industry’s contributions to society.

 Seafood Industry - SeaBOS

-Seafood Business for Ocean Stewardship.
-Established in 2016 by nine of the world’s largest seafood companies (including Cermaq, Thai Union, Nissui, Maruha Nichiro, and Mowi) working together with leading scientists across disciplines and universities, to explore transformative risks and opportunities to promote sustainable seafood operations and ensure a healthy ocean.
+Seafood Business for Ocean Stewardship was established in 2016 by nine of the world’s largest seafood companies, including Cermaq, Thai Union, Nissui, Maruha Nichiro, and Mowi, working alongside leading scientists and universities.
+The initiative explores transformative risks and opportunities to promote sustainable seafood operations and ensure a healthy ocean.

 Local Partnerships

-Each country has local challenges, needs and responsibilities, reason why each operation companies, has also participation in and working through industry associations is an integral part of our engagement efforts.
+Each country faces unique challenges, needs, and responsibilities, making participation in and collaboration through industry associations an integral part of Cermaq’s engagement efforts.

-- Cermaq Norway is member of Norwegian Seafood Federation (Sjømat Norge).
+• Cermaq Norway is member of the Norwegian Seafood Federation (Sjømat Norge).

-- Cermaq Canada is member of British Columbia Salmon Farmers Association (BCSFA) and Canadian Aquaculture Industry Alliance (CAIA).
+• Cermaq Canada is member of the British Columbia Salmon Farmers Association (BCSFA) and the Canadian Aquaculture Industry Alliance (CAIA).

-- Cermaq Chile is member of Salmon Council and Magallanes Region Salmon Breeders Association.
+• Cermaq Chile is member of the Salmon Council and the Magallanes Region Salmon Breeders Association.